alwaysontop617/easySITE/README.md

 # easySITE
+## This has nothing to do with wordpress

+Our software can integrate with almost every platform, even if you just have a plain html website.
+This project will improve your site by adding many features.
+The best part about our script is we will generate an htaccess best for your site to make your site very fast.
+We also have a maintainance mode page, and a full blown plugin system allowing you to expand your features.

-easySITE can be imported into any website, its fast and light weight.
+If you have a wordpress site you can also use easySITE, we are currently releasing support for joomla next.
+Our system will not act like a pluin for wordpress, it completely rewrites the index.php of that wordpress site. easySITE can be imported into any website, its fast and light weight.

 Lets make the IOT a better place.